eduardomelato/stream-wallet/README.md

 **App Features**

 This app contains a simple but working authentication system using email and password based on Firebase.
-It has a profile pages, a simple transaction system that has no connection to real world applications.
+User can make transactions through a very simple transaction system that has no connection to real world applications.

 **Preview Images**